How server-masking improves security

 Port80 Software has developed an IIS server module called ServerMask to combat the majority of issues explored here for the Windows Web Server.

 The Server Header Tells All

 Most Web servers politely identify themselves and the OS to anyone who asks.
-Using a network query tool like free ieHTTPHeaders or this Header Check, you can discern the HTTP Server header.
+By using a browser extension such as LiveHTTPHeaders for Firefox or Chrome (or our Header Check tool!), you can discern the HTTP Server header.
 Just request a Web site's home page and examine the resulting HTTP headers or "banners" sent back by the server.
 Among them, you will likely find something like this:

 There is not much mystery here.
 Apache's default settings make it no less identifiable:

 You can remove or obscure this HTTP Server header in a variety of ways, depending on your platform.
 Apache 2.x users who have the mod_headers module loaded can use a simple directive in their httpd.conf file, as follows:

 Header set Server "New Server Name Goes Here"

 Unfortunately, mod_headers cannot alter the Server header in prior versions of Apache.
 IIS users can install IISLockDown and use the configuration option in URLScan's INI file for removing or replacing the header.
 Be careful with URLScan if you are using Cold Fusion application server -- the way the current version replaces the Server header wreaks havoc with CFM pages.
 In fact, removing the header is the way to go when using URLScan, since if you try replacing the header it moves to the bottom of the header order -- which pretty much gives away that you are running URLScan on IIS.

 Unsightly File Extensions